space-wizards/docs/src/en/general-development/setup/setting-up-a-development-environment.md

     * **Exclusive to VSCode/VSCodium**: you can install our community made [Robust YAML](https://marketplace.visualstudio.com/items?itemName=slava0135.robust-yaml) extension for better Robust Toolbox YAML experience on top of [YAML Language Support](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension.
   * For **all platforms**, [VSCodium](https://vscodium.com/) with the C# extension.
 Open source and without the bloat and tracking of VSCode.

+## Video guide
+Are you stuck?
+Don't understand how to do a certain part?
+This video should help

+This video is intended to be followed *along with the guide* and may become out of date.

+{% embed youtube id="EUGl_zNS6Uk?t=3" loading="lazy" %}

 ## 1. Cloning

 **Even if you already know Git, scroll down to read the section about submodule setup.
 Seriously.**